Vir0z4/svrp/README.md

 Please visit the [wiki](https://github.com/Vir0z4/svrp/wiki). **It is important to read the documentation before using SVRP!**

-SVRP must be installed and used in an environment with paths **that do not contain spaces!** Must be ran as administrator!
+SVRP must be installed and used in an environment with paths **that do not contain spaces!** Must be ran from executable, not batch file!

 For support, please join the [Sony MegaServer](https://discord.gg/EdccRK73nC) Discord server and talk to us on the #vaio channel.